 On the other hand, even the 18-rated RoboCop appealed to kids back in the 80s.
 Many viewers were too young to see the original movie when it came out in 1987 (in the UK, it was one of those illicit pleasures you discovered on VHS around a mate’s house), and we promptly went out and bought the videogame tie-ins for computers and consoles, put a few coins in the Data East arcade machine, and maybe bought the line of RoboCop toys that came out a few years later.

 The new RoboCop maybe more openly courting a broad audience, but this doesn’t necessarily mean it can’t also be full of its own complex themes and thought-provoking ideas.
 Which brings us onto…

-If there's one thing apparently missing in the trailer, it's any hint of the dark satire of the original.
-But then again, take another look at the trailer for the 1987 film: there's no Bixby Snyder, no bloodshed in the boardroom, no sardonic TV ads or preening news anchors.
-But take a look again at the trailer for the first film.
-It avoids all the deeper ideas and humour of the finished film, and concentrates instead on lots of explosions and violence - all cut to the theme tune to The Terminator, something Orion Pictures obviously had lying around at the time.
+If there’s one thing apparently missing in the trailer, it’s any hint of the dark satire of the original.
+But then again, take another look at the trailer for the 1987 movie: there’s no Bixby Snyder, no bloodshed in the boardroom, no sardonic TV ads or preening news anchors.
+But take a look again at the trailer for the first movie.
+It avoids all the deeper ideas and humor of the finished movie, and concentrates instead on lots of explosions and violence – all cut to the theme tune to The Terminator, something Orion Pictures obviously had lying around at the time.

 Similarly, the trailer for RoboCop 2014 has been cut together in the now standard blockbuster style, replete with whooshes and parps and meaningful sound bites – it’s a corporate product, something that would have been approved by outgoing Omni CEO Dick Jones.

-There's still a chance, then, that the spikier edges of Paul Verhoeven's movie will also be present in Jose Padilha's finished film.
+There’s still a chance, then, that the spikier edges of Paul Verhoeven’s movie will also be present in Jose Padilha’s finished movie.